modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ## Principles

 All [tips](https://docs.julialang.org/en/v1/manual/performance-tips/) to writing performant Julia code can be derived from two fundamental ideas:
-1. Ensure that the compiler can derive the type of every variable.
+1. Ensure that the compiler can derive the type of every variable so optimizations be performed.
-2. Avoid unnecessary heap allocations.
+2. Avoid unnecessary heap allocations which slow the code down.

 The compiler's job is to optimize and translate Julia code it into runnable [machine code](https://en.wikipedia.org/wiki/Machine_code).
 If some information about a variable's type isn't available to the compiler, for example because the [return type of a function is value-dependent](https://docs.julialang.org/en/v1/manual/performance-tips/#Write-%22type-stable%22-functions), then it cannot safely perform its most powerful optimizations as it cannot satisfy assumptions required for the optimizations to be performed.

-An (heap) allocation occurs whenever a variable is allocated whose type doesn't contain enough information to know exactly how much space is required to store all of its data.
+A "heap" allocation occurs whenever a variable is allocated whose type doesn't contain enough information to know exactly how much space is required to store all of its data.
 An example of this is `Vector{Int}`, which doesn't contain information about how many elements the vector has.
 In order to manage the deallocation of objects after their usage, Julia has a [mark-and-sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Copying_vs._mark-and-sweep_vs._mark-and-don't-sweep) [garbage collector](https://docs.julialang.org/en/v1/devdocs/gc/), which runs periodically during code execution to free up space so that other objects can be allocated.
 Execution of code is stopped while the garbage collector runs, so minimising its usage is important.